TSP Fund Options: A Real-World Guide to Thrift Savings Plan Investing

 - Investment: S&P 500 large-cap stocks

-- Best For: Long-term growth
+- Best For: Long-term growth over years and decades

 - Historical Return: ~10% annually